Civitao/Civitao/README.md

+Hello, world!

 Call me Civitao

-- Self-taught learning Front-end Development
+- Self-taugh Front-end Development Student

 <!---
 Civitao/Civitao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.